isaidspaghetti/stream-hubspot-contacts/README.md

 ### Create a Stream channel

 Back to the `router.post` function.
-Now that we have our client configured with the proper credentials, and our users registered with that client, we can open a channel for the two to chat.
+Now that we have our client configured with the proper credentials and our users registered with that client, we can open a channel for the two to chat.
 Stream's `channel()` method first accepts a [channel type](https://getstream.io/chat/docs/channel_features/?language=js); `'messaging'` will be the best for this app.

 Each channel on your client should have a unique name.
-We use the customer's email address, so that if the user is disconnected from their chat, they can return to it by entering the same credentials into the registration form.
+We use the customer's email address so that if the user is disconnected from their chat, they can return to it by entering the same email into the registration form.

 The `members` argument specifies which users can join this channel.
 This is not required for the channel, but by specifying the members, we add a layer of privacy.
 If `members` is not included with the arguments, the channel will be public by default.